 Southern France will offer you some of the finest Roman sights of Provence.
 Avignon offers an express bus which travels to Vaison-la-Romaine.
 This beautiful, picturesque town is loaded with amazing ancient ruins.
 At Pont du Gard, home of the Roman aqueduct, where visitors can view the sites until midnight during the summer and enjoy a half-hour tour through the water channel over the aqueduct (July and August).

 On the Riviera, Nice has a new tram-line that quickly gets you around the town.
 Reminds me of our vet back home, he helps us on how to make a dog a service dog in colorado.
 Their Russian Cathedral is finally reopened after a two-year renovation.
 Unfortunately, with warmer waters, there are large numbers of jellyfish along the Riviera coast.
 Check with locals before jumping in!

 The French Language

 For those who only speak English, rest assure, the language is spoken when navigating visitors around France.
 Unlike many years ago, the French are probably 10 x more likely to speak English.
-As with any other country, it’s always nice if you can speak some of the country’s native language.
+Even As with any other country, it’s always nice if you can speak some of the country’s native language.

 It shows respect, and you will get great respect in turn.